daniCh8/mixed-reality-surgery-assistance-2020/doc/patient-switch-instructions.md

 [Download here](https://unity3d.com/unity/qa/lts-releases?version=2019.4).
 On the linked website, expand LTS Release 2019.4.26f1, and click on Download (Win) or Download (Mac) based on the OS you use.
 Use the downloaded file to install Unity, and remember the installation location because we will need it later.

+When installing, Unity will ask what components to install.
+Select **Universal Windows Platform Build support** and **Windows Build support**.

 ### Visual Studio

 [Download the Community version here](https://visualstudio.microsoft.com/).
 Visual Studio is a full-featured IDE to code, debug, test, and deploy to any platform.
 We will need it to build the application with the new patients loaded.
 On the installer, you have to tick the following boxes: